Xiaomi's slick Mi 5C packs the company's first processor

 As with previous phones from the innovative Chinese electronics company, it'll run MIUI, a customised version of Android.
 It's based on Android 7.1 Nougat, first introduced last October with Google's own Pixel phones.

-Xiaomi becomes the latest phone maker to create its own processors, after Apple and Huawei.
-It'll theoretically let the company craft phones for cheaper, allowing it to sell them at a lower cost.
+Xiaomi becomes the fourth phone maker to create its own processors, after Apple, Samsung and Huawei.
+It'll theoretically let the company craft phones for cheaper and allow it to sell them at a lower cost.
 That'll give it a much-needed competitive edge in China, where it last year slid from No. 1 to No. 5.

 The Mi 5C's China-exclusivity means you won't be able to buy it from your local carrier, but it won't take long for the phone to pop up on third-party online retailers.